Sourcing from China and quality assurance

 FULLY MANAGED SERVICES

 This is by far the most secure method of sourcing from China and the one with the highest probability of success.
-These companies provide a complete sourcing solution, taking responsibility for: supplier identification and audit; manufacture; quality assurance; shipment logistics.
+These companies provide a complete sourcing solution, taking responsibility for supplier identification and audit, manufacture, quality assurance, and shipment logistics.
 Some companies have the capability to be actively involved in your product design and development.
-There will be additional cost for their services but this is normally more than compensated by their competitive purchasing power (achieved by volumes of scale with their portfolio of manufacturers) and your significantly lower resource commitment to the sourcing activities.
+There will be additional costs for their services, but this is normally more than compensated by their competitive purchasing power (achieved by volumes of scale with their portfolio of manufacturers) and your significantly lower resource commitment to the sourcing activities.

 RELATIONSHIPS AND CULTURAL CONSIDERATIONS